scvalex/ltc/docs/final.md

 values are not integers, but large texts.
 Then, assuming that the
-\href{http://linux.die.net/man/1/diff}{diffs} between the texts associated with any key are usually smaller than the full texts, it would be less wasteful to use diffs to represent changes, rather than updated values.
+\href{http://linux.die.net/man/1/diff}{diffs} between the texts associated with any key are usually smaller than the full texts, it would be less wasteful to use diffs to represent changes.

 This brings us to the second way of representing changes, namely by diffs to the modified values.
 For instance, the changes that turn "State 2" into "State 3" would now be `[("foo", +1), ("bar", +42)]`;
-here, we consider the diff between to integers to simply be the increment between them, and that a non-existing key has $0$ implicitly associated with it.
+here, we consider the diff between two integers to be the increment between them, and that a non-existing key has $0$ implicitly associated with it.
 In order to use this change to make "State 3", we would take the value of "foo" from "State 2", and add `+1` to it;
 similarly, we would take the value of "bar" from "State 2", see that